-The DAIP Committee will also prepare a yearly report, that will form the basis for what will be included in the Department's Annual Reporting requirements under the Financial Management Act 2006 (WA).
-A status report will also be provided to the Department's Corporate Executive for formal endorsement.
+The DAIP Committee will also prepare an annual progress report, that will form the basis for what will be included in the Department's Annual Reporting requirements under the Financial Management Act 2006 (WA).
+A status report will also be provided to the Department's Executive for formal endorsement.